Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: INTRODUCTION

-For a self-similar system with intermittency, it is expected that the multiplicity distribution in momentum space is associated with a strong clustering effect, which indicating a remarkably structured phase-space density~\cite{invariant3,densityF}.
-However, the inclusive single-particle multiplicity spectra in finite space of high energy collisions are significantly influenced by background effects.
-The multiplicity distribution is changed or distorted by conservation law, resonance decay and statistical fluctuations, etc. It has been studied that the statistical fluctuations due to finite number of particles~\cite{SFM1} or the choices of the size in momentum space~\cite{APPB} will influence the measured SFMs.
-Therefore, it is necessary to estimate and remove these trivial effects in order to get a clean power-law exponent and then one can compare the measured intermittency with theoretical predictions.
-For this purpose, Ochs~\cite{OchsCumulative} and Bialas~\cite{BialasCumulative} have proposed to study intermittency in terms of variables, called as cumulative variable, in which the single-particle density is a constant.
-It is shown that the cumulative variable very effectively reduces the distortions of the simple scaling law caused by a non-uniform single-particle spectrum and there is no bias from the shape of the inclusive distribution.
+For a self-similar system with intermittency, it is expected that the multiplicity distribution in momentum space is associated with a strong clustering effect, which indicates a remarkably structured phase-space density~\cite{invariant3,densityF}.
+However, the inclusive single-particle multiplicity spectra in finite space of high-energy collisions are significantly influenced by background effects.
+The multiplicity distribution is constrained or modified by conservation law, resonance decay, statistical fluctuations, etc. It has been shown that the statistical fluctuations due to a finite number of particles~\cite{SFM1} or the choices of the size in momentum space~\cite{APPB} will influence the measured SFM.
+Therefore, it is necessary to estimate and remove these trivial effects in order to get a clean power-law exponent, and then one can compare the measured intermittency with theoretical predictions.
+For this purpose, Ochs~\cite{OchsCumulative}, Bialas and Gazdzicki~\cite{BialasCumulative} proposed to study intermittency by using the cumulative variable method, in which the single-particle density is a constant.
+The cumulative variable method can effectively reduce the distortions of the simple scaling law caused by a nonuniform single-particle spectrum and there is no bias from the shape of the inclusive distribution.
 We will study how to remove the trivial background effects by the cumulative variable method in the measurement of SFMs in heavy-ion collisions.